In The Gdp Accounts Production Equals

 Macroeconomic Perspective

 At the macroeconomic level, this principle holds true across the entire economy.
-The total value of all goods and services produced (GDP) is equivalent to the total income generated from that production.
+Day to day, the total value of all goods and services produced (GDP) is equivalent to the total income generated from that production.
 This includes wages paid to employees, profits earned by businesses, rent paid to landowners, and interest paid to lenders.

 • GDP (Production): Total value of all goods and services produced